BUDAPEST TO THE BALTIC

 Arrive Budapest

 Often called the ‘City of Music’, Budapest has been home to some of Hungary’s most celebrated composers and musicians, including Franz Liszt, whose virtuosic piano works and pioneering festivals helped put the city on the international musical map.
-This evening, we gather for introductions in the hotel bar, followed by a welcome dinner in a nearby restaurant.
+In the evening we gather for introductions in the hotel bar, followed by a welcome dinner in a nearby restaurant.
 Overnight Budapest (D)

 • Day 2 | Friday 2 October

-Budapest’s reputation as the ‘Jewel of the Danube’ is well earned – the city extends elegantly from the riverbanks along its belle époque boulevards.
-Here the Danube devides the two cities of Buda and Pest, connected by a bridge in 1873.
+Budapest’s reputation as the ‘Jewel of the Danube’ is well earned – the city extends elegantly from the riverbanks along its Belle Époque boulevards.
+Here the Danube divides the two cities of Buda and Pest, connected by a bridge in 1873.
 There’s a clear geographical difference between the two, with Buda’s hills and Pest’s flat terrain defining each part of the twin city.
-Following a talk in our hotel, our morning is spent discovering the city of Pest on a walking tour that includes St Stephen’s Cathedral, the iconic Hungarian Parliament Building and Heroes’ Square.
-Lunch is then enjoyed at Gundel, a haven of Hungarian hospitality for almost 150 years, before the afternoon is spent at the Hungarian National Museum.
-Among its many treasures is Beethoven’s Broadwood piano.
-It was Franz Liszt who brought this piano back to Budapest, recognising its symbolic power as a bridge between musical genius and national heritage.
-Our story of Liszt continues this evening with a performance in the spectacular Grand Hall of the Liszt Academy (schedules permitting).
-The centre was founded by Liszt himself in 1875 and its imposing Art Nouveau building sits prominently on Liszt Ferenc Square.
+Following a talk in our hotel, our morning is spent discovering the city of Pest on a walking tour that includes St Stephen’s Cathedral, the Hungarian Parliament Building and Heroes’ Square.
+Lunch is then enjoyed at Gundel, a haven of Hungarian hospitality for almost 150 years, before the afternoon is spent exploring the Hungarian National Museum and its many treasures.
+The day culminates at the magnificent Hungarian State Opera, one of Europe’s finest 19th-century opera houses, where we begin our performance program.
+Reopened in 2022 following an extensive restoration, the richly decorated auditorium provides a fitting setting for Le Corsaire, the swashbuckling ballet inspired by Lord Byron’s poem of the same name.
+Staged by Anna-Marie Holmes and Tamás Solymosi, this colourful work remains a favourite of the classical ballet repertoire, set against a backdrop of pirates, shipwrecks and exotic adventure.
 Overnight Budapest (B, L)

 • Day 3 | Saturday 3 October

 Unlike the bustling, cosmopolitan energy of Pest, Buda is characterised by leafy hills, elegant villas and centuries-old monuments that speak to Hungary’s royal and medieval past.
 After a talk in our hotel this morning, we board our coach and cross the Danube to the Buda side of the city.
 Our first stop is Gellért Hill, named after the 11th-century bishop martyred on this site, which offers one of the best vantage points in the city.
 From here we can clearly see the dramatic chain of bridges linking the two halves of Budapest.
-We then ascend to the Castle District, where, after strolling through the cobbled streets lined with Baroque and Gothic buildings, we reach the Fisherman’s Bastion – a fairytale-like neo Romanesque terrace.
-Built at the turn of the 20th century to commemorate the guild of fishermen who once defended this part of the city walls, the Bastion offers perhaps the best panoramic view of the city, with the Parliament building framed perfectly across the river.
+We then ascend to the Castle District to reach Fisherman’s Bastion – a fairytale-like neo-Romanesque terrace with the Parliament building framed perfectly across the river.
 Before returning to our hotel, we make our way to Béla Bartók Memorial House, both a serene villa and a living time capsule of one of Hungary’s greatest composers.
 From 1932 to 1940, Bartók lived and worked here, surrounded by folk art, his cherished Bösendorfer piano and original phonograph equipment he used during his ethnomusicological fieldwork.
-We reconvene this evening for a performance at the magnificent Hungarian State Opera (schedules permitting).
-Here, Neo-Renaissance grandeur meets world-class acoustics in one of Europe’s most beautiful and historic theatres.
+Tonight sees us attend our second performance at the Liszt Academy – one of the city’s architectural treasures, celebrated for its striking Art Nouveau interiors.
+In a solo recital, acclaimed Hungarian pianist József Balog performs works by Rameau, Chopin and Ravel before concluding with Péter Wolf’s Sonata – a contemporary Hungarian work written especially for him.
 Overnight Budapest (B)

 • Day 4 | Sunday 4 October